 First, let’s see some dinosaurs.
 It’s always a hit when traveling with kids.
 You can enjoy the day strolling around Crystal Palace Park admiring the exhibits, and the maze, or simply enjoy the day out.
 This is also free and a popular experience, I might add.

 London Zoo and Sea Life made it to our kid-friendly activities list.
-Self-explanatory, as both places offer all you need for quality family time, entertaining, and education.
+Self-explanatory, as both places offer all you need for quality family time, entertainment, and education.

 Things to do in London for couples